-1.11 How should a repo with an EU central bank (ESCB member) be reported under MiFIR?
+1.11 How should a repo with an EU central bank (ESCB member)a member of the ESCB or the Bank of England be reported under MiFIR?

 According to SFTR Article 2(3), SFTs concluded with members of the European System of Central Banks (ESCB) --- the ECB and the current 28 national central banks in the EU (27 post Brexit transition period) --- are exempt from the SFTR transaction reporting obligation.
-However, SFTs exempt from transaction reporting under SFTR have been explicitly brought into scope for MiFIR transaction reporting requirements under Article 2(5) of the related RTS 22 --- see recommendation 1.1 and recommendation 1.6.
+However, SFTs exempt from transaction reporting under SFTR have been explicitly brought into scope for MiFIR transaction reporting requirements under Article 2(5) of the related RTS 22. -- see recommendation 1.1 and recommendation 1.6.
+Since Brexit, the Bank of England has not been a member of the ESCB and SFTs with the Bank have been reportable since the start of reporting under SFTR.
+However, the Bank of England will not be reportable under UK SFTR and, under the FCA's Temporary Transitional Powers (TTP), transactions with members of the ESCB will continue to be exempt from reporting under UK SFTR, at least until 31 March 2022, when the TTP expires.
+18 See recommendation 1.1 and recommendation 1.16.